JevgeniF/Javascript/simple-calculator/README.md

 ***
 *Important!
 The work of the calculator was not checked in every browser.
-Chrome was used during development*
+Edge was used during development*